mss-es-projectdoc/wallmart/README.md

 # wallmart

-This project deals with all ecom merge relased product......
+This project deals with all ecom merge relased product.......

+Pre Requisites

+Install Java